Translate

 Tuesday, May 25, 2021

 372 .
 IMPROVISING WITH A HANDPAN OR TONGUE DRUM.
-THE 4 SOURCES OF SIMPLICITY.
+THE CONSTANTS-VARYATINGS METHOD.
+THE 4 SOURCES OF REPETITION.
 RHYTHM, SHAPE OF A MELODIC THEME, BASS LOOP, 1,2 CHORDS.

 The basic idea here is to chose a source od simplicity and invarious degrees in time more complexity and returning to the simplicity.
 Thus SIMPLICITY->COMPLEXITY->SIMPLICITY , ETC and also by REPETITION , ASSIMILATION, INNOVATION .
 THE MAIN CONCEPTIS TO CREATE A "FLOW" AND REMAIN INTHE "FOW" A TERM OF PSYCHOLOGY THAT DESCRIBES THE FLOW OF ENERGY AND CREATIVE FORCE FROM THE IMMORTAL SOUL TO THE MORTAL PERSONALITY .
 The improvisation with such a melodic percusion instrument like a handpan or tongue drum (which is much like a metallophone) is the 1st type of improvisation (single instrument and unpredictable rhythm, unpredictable harmony, unpredictable melody ) as in post 295.